andyjsmith/CTFd-Docker-Plugin/README.md

 When a user clicks on a container challenge, a button labeled "Get Connection Info" appears.
 Clicking it shows the information below with a random port assignment.

 ![Challenge dialog](dialog.png)

+A note, we used hidden teams as non-school teams in PCTF 2022 so if you want them to count for decreasing the dynamic challenge points, you need to remove the `Model.hidden == False,` line from the `calculate_value` function in `__init__.py`.